 We love the stylPro Original Makeup Brush Cleaner and Dryer because your brushes are instantly dried, but we have two other methods that will dry your makeup brushes without misshaping and loosening the bristles.

-This is a 2-in-1 product.
-Not only can these nets protect your brushes in your makeup bag but they also offer a great drying method.
+Firstly, this brush protector is is a 2-in-1 product.
+Not only can these nets protect the brushes in your makeup bag but they also offer a great drying method.